7-Zip Compressed File

 A 7Z file is a compressed archive created by various file compression utilities, most notably, Igor Pavlov's 7-Zip.
-It uses open-source LZMA compression, which has a high compression ratio and can include strong AES-256 (256-bit) encryption.
+It is compressed with open-source LZMA compression, which features a high compression ratio and may include AES-256 (256-bit) encryption.
 7Z files may contain multiple directories or files compressed to save space for storage or transportation purposes.

-While 7z compression uses the LZMA method by default, the 7z format also supports the PPMD, BCJ, BCJ2, BZip2, and Deflate compression methods.
-The file type also supports Unicode file names, archive header compression, and file sizes up to 16,000,000,000 GB.
+7z compression uses the LZMA method by default.
+The 7z format also supports the PPMD, BCJ, BCJ2, BZip2, and Deflate compression methods.
+Additionally, the file type supports Unicode file names, multi-part archives, archive header compression, and file sizes up to 16,000,000,000 GB.

-If your 7Z archive is split into a multi-volume archive (e.g. you possess a .7z file, a .7Z.001 file, a .7Z.002 file, and so on), you can extract all the files included within the multi-volume archive by opening the archive's primary 7Z file in a decompression utility.
-Note that, for this to work, all the files contained within the multi-volume archive must be stored in the same folder.
-Also, you must possess every file included in the archive (e.g. if you have a .7z.003 file and a .7z.005 file, but not a .7z.004 file, you may have trouble extracting your files.
+If your 7Z archive is split into a multi-volume archive (e.g., you possess a .7Z.001 file, a .7Z.002 file, and so on), you can extract all the files included within the multi-volume archive by opening the archive's 7Z.001 file in a decompression utility.
+For this to work, all the multi-volume archive's files must be stored in the same folder.
+Also, you must possess every file included in the archive.
+For example, if you have a .7Z.003 file and .7Z.005 file, but not a .7Z.004 file, you may have trouble extracting your files.
 (Some utilities that can decompress single-volume 7Z archives cannot decompress multi-volume archives.
 For example, Apple Archive Utility cannot decompress multi-volume 7Z archives.)